Yunderup Nature Observatory

 This proposed excursion aims to carry out a plant and fauna survey on the island (more or less opportunistic dependent upon excursion numbers).

 Club members are welcome to come for one or both days.
-We will meet at South Yunderup Jetty 10am on Saturday the 25th .
+We will meet at South Yunderup Jetty (at the end of Young Rd) 10am on Saturday the 15th .
 Observatory caretakers, Roman and Lucy Mandyczewsky, have offered to ferry us to and from the island, but you are welcome to bring your own small boat and moor it at the Club’s island jetty.

 Members staying overnight need to bring bedding/sleeping bag and pillowcase, food and drinks, insect repellent, etc.